Training for Pre-professional Students

 Working with geriatric experts at UNC-CH and local providers, AHECs prepares the curriculum based on the individual practice needs such as geriatric patient assessment, mobility and falls prevention, health literacy, dementia, and overview of mental health first aid.
 Teaching methods include case-based scenarios, group discussions, videos, and skills practice.
 Sessions include discussion of each participant’s role and communication among staff.

 The CGWEP work plan develops infrastructure to support the pipeline of providers into geriatric practice.
 One of CGWEP’s stated Program goals is to expand an existing pre-professional interprofessional geriatrics curriculum for graduate students and train 100 students from the six health sciences disciplines.
-Our team exceeded its goal by training 656 interprofessional students from the ten disciplines mentioned above.
+As a result, our team exceeded its goal by training 656 interprofessional students from the ten disciplines mentioned above.

 These Health Sciences students completed a two-session, six hour experience entitled “Interprofessional Education Collaborative”, where they practiced interprofessional skills in small groups.
-Faculty from all the aforementioned disciplines modeled and coached interprofessional practice using 3 geriatric cases.
-Evaluations were received from 96% of the students and analysis is underway.
+Faculty from all the aforementioned disciplines modeled and coached interprofessional practice using three geriatric cases.
+Also, we received evaluations from 96% of the students and analysis is underway.

 Project staff have analyzed the quantitative and qualitative evaluation data from the IPE Geriatrics Preprofessional experiences.
 UNC-CH has also leveraged interprofessional course development work funded under a small grant from the North Carolina AHEC program.